awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-cwl.md

 1. For **Destination**, choose **Send to CloudWatch Logs**\.

-1. For **Destination log group**, choose the name of the destination log group that you created\.
+1. For **Destination log group**, choose the name of an existing log group or enter the name of a new log group that will be created when you create this flow log\.

 1. For **IAM role**, specify the name of the role that has permissions to publish logs to CloudWatch Logs\.